tom-avilius/ScrapeNewsSourcesByCountry/readme.md

 # ScrapeNewsSourcesByCountry

 This project automates the scraping of top news headlines from DuckDuckGo for every country in the world using Playwright.
-It parses a CSV file of countries and generates a JSON file with news headlines for each.
+It parses a CSV file of countries and generates a JSON file with news sources for each.

 ---